shaimaa-hshalaby/Angular_Guide/06-Services/README.md

       }
    ```
 -   *@Injectable()* decorator marks the class as one that participates in the **dependency injection system**.
+-   This decorator allows the service to be injected into other components or services.
 -   *@Injectable()* decorator accepts a metadata object for the service

 ### Dependency injection (DI)